ACT vs SAT: Ultimate Guide for 2021

 ACT vs SAT: Which Test is Right for You

-- SAT – 3 hours and 45 minutes with 3 short breaks in between
+- SAT – 3 hours and 45 minutes with 3 short breaks in between.

-- ACT – 2 hours and 55 minutes (3 hours and 25 minutes if you take the optional writing test)
+- ACT – 2 hours and 55 minutes (3 hours and 25 minutes if you take the optional writing test).

-What is the SAT and ACT number of questions?
+What is the number of SAT and ACT questions?
 This will be another factor whether is one of them easier.
 If you are a student who always struggles with time pressure, the SAT will be the better fit for you since it only has 140 questions while the ACT consists of 215.
 So, which is better based on your gender?
-They say that boys will more likely do better on SAT than girls, while girls do better on ACT than boys.
+They say that boys will more likely do better on the SAT than girls, while girls do better on the ACT than boys.
 But, of course, it won’t always be the case.
 Should you take both after knowing the comparisons, be sure to take it early so you’ll still have time to retake it if you wish to gain a higher test score.